doordeck/doordeck-headless-sdk-flutter/README.md

 ---

 #### `setAuthToken(String authToken)`
 Sets an authentication token manually.

-> **Note:** Like login, authentication without verification will only persist in runtime memory and will be lost after the app restarts.
+It will be kept in persistent storage.

 ```dart
 await DoordeckFlutter.setAuthToken("your-auth-token");